anattemptatsomethinggreat/PasteTyper/README.md

 3. Focus back on the program and click `ENTER`.
 4. Click on your document after pressing enter in the command prompt
 5. After 5 seconds, the program will simulate typing the text with random delays and occasional character deletions.

-## Disclaimer
-**This program requires Java 17 or up to be installed on your system<br>Java Download Link -->** https://www.oracle.com/java/technologies/downloads/

 -----------------------------------------------------------------------